 Every state has their own set of penalties for driving with an expired license – from tickets, fines, and vehicle impoundment to the possibility of arrest.
-And, Illinois is no exception.
+And, Illinois is no exception, even if you have auto insurance.

 Don’t take expired license lightly